 Breakfast is the most essential meal of the day, and restaurants that serve breakfast every day of the week know what’s good.
-It was hard to slim down a list to 10, but these are the absolute Best Breakfasts in Denver.
-This list only includes restaurants that serve a full breakfast menu every day of the week and excludes chains with the exception of Snooze (we just had to include them, they started in Denver!).
+It was hard to slim down our favorites to 10, but these are the absolute Best Breakfasts in Denver.
+This guide only includes restaurants that serve a full breakfast menu every day of the week and excludes chains with the exception of Snooze (we just had to include them, they started in Denver!).
 With so many new options that have popped up in the last few years here, the choices can be a little overwhelming but we hope this list helps all on their quest for breakfast utopia.
-There is a place here for every palate so we recommend going to all of them at least once!
+There is a place here for every palate so we recommend going to all of them at least once.

 10. Rosenberg’s Bagels & Delicatessen